 Craftsperson (Mechanical) Plumber

-The closing date is 08 October 2025
+The closing date is 17 March 2026

-The main purpose of the role is to carry out a schedule of pre-planned maintenance works to comply with statutory and mandatory compliance regulations.
-You will also be carrying out reactive works as a part of our PPM programme.
+The main purpose of the role is to carry out a schedule of pre‑planned maintenance works to comply with statutory and mandatory compliance regulations.
+You will also be carrying out reactive works as part of our PPM programme.

-You will be part of a small, busy team maintaining the Trusts properties in the Teesside areas using the Estates Transport where necessary.
+You will be part of a small, busy team maintaining the Trust's properties in the Teesside areas using the Estates Transport where necessary.

 Due to the nature of the role it is essential that applicants are able to travel independently across the locality and have access to a suitable vehicle for business purposes.
 If necessary, adjustments can be considered in accordance with the Equality Act 2010.